imrafaelmerino/JIO/README.md

 - According to Erik Meyer, as mentioned in [this video](https://www.youtube.com/watch?v=z0N1aZ6SnBk), honesty is at the core of functional programming.
 I find this perspective to be quite insightful.
-Latency and failures hold such significance that they should be explicitly denoted in a function or method's signature with the `IO` type.
+Latency and failures hold such a significance that they should be explicitly denoted in a function or method's signature with the `IO` type.
 Without this distinction, it becomes impossible to differentiate functions that are free from failure and latency from those that aren't, making our code difficult to reason about.